On this page

 Which staff need to be written to and when

-Within 6 weeks of their staging date your client must write to each member of staff who:
+Within six weeks of the start of their legal duties your client must write to each member of staff who:

 - is being enrolled: explaining what has been done (ie that contributions will be deducted from their wages and paid into a pension scheme and that they have a right to opt out of the scheme, if they wish to do so) and provide details of the pension scheme chosen for staff